quillopy/quillopy-mcp/README.md

    ```
 3. Replace `<your-api-key>` with your actual API key

-Copy paste this to your Windsurf MCP config file.
 Check the [Cursor MCP docs](https://docs.cursor.com/context/model-context-protocol) for more infos.

 ##### Windsurf
-Check [Windsurf MCP docs](https://docs.windsurf.com/windsurf/mcp) for more infos.
+Add this to your Windsurf MCP config file.
+Check the [Windsurf MCP docs](https://docs.windsurf.com/windsurf/mcp) for more infos.
  ```json
  {
    "mcpServers": {